-- Participants should be 9 as of January 1 of the current year and not over 19 on this date.
-They must be currently enrolled or participating in the 4-H program.
+- Participants should be 9 as of January 1 of the current year and not have had their 19 birthday as of Jan.
+1. They must be currently enrolled or participating in the 4-H program.

 - 4-H members who have participated in previous County, District and State 4-H talent programs MAY participate again.

 The general Guidelines are: